greenpdx/XiangShan-doc/docs/integration/soc.md

 ## Clock and Reset Clock and Reset

-NANHU has two clock domains:<br>NANHU has two clock domains:
+NANHU has two clock domains:

 * One clock domain for the cpu core (`io_clock`).
 All clock in CPU core is `io_clock`.